Anna Stavrakopoulou, Professor of Theatre Studies, Head of the School of Drama, Aristotle University of Thessaloniki

 Theodoros Kouledakis, Publisher of KAPA Ekdotiki

-Zoe Ververopoulou, Associate Professor – School of Journalism and Mass Communications, Aristotle University of Thessaloniki
+Zoe Ververopoulou, Associate Professor – School of Journalism and Mass Communications, Aristotle University of Thessaloniki, Author of “The Contemporary Theatre of the Real: From True Stories to Documentary Theatre and the Research-based Dramaturgies of the 21st Century” (Papazisis, 2023)

 What and whom are we talking about?
 What and whom are we looking at?
 What and whom do we (choose to) remember?
 This panel attempts to trace the sociopolitical imprints of documentary theatre.
 Drawing on the topics and focus points of contemporary dramaturgies of the real, the panel seeks to map notions of collective memory, conflict and trauma as well as other cultural repertoires across different contexts.